Are Climate Disasters Getting Worse? If So, How Do We Stop It?

 The state of the Climate became even more severe.
 By March 2012, every state east of the Mississippi River got above average temperatures, including some cities where temperatures rose into the upper 80s for March (that was 40+ degrees above normal Fahrenheit) On October 2012, Superstorm Sandy struck the Eastern United States, where she inundated parts of Lower Manhattan and Breezy point, NY, and New Jersey.
 That state bore the brunt of the storm.
 Damages exceeded $75 billion.
 Even though she wasn't a hurricane at landfall, she sure acted like a hurricane, but also a Nor'easter.

-In 2013, there was the Boulder, Colorado flooding of September 2013.
+Then, there was the Boulder, Colorado flooding of September 2013.
 In November, In the Philippines, there formed a new class of Typhoon called a Super Typhoon (Even though Super Typhoons existed way before).
 Her Name was Haiyan, and she made an impact in Tacloban, with a pressure of 895 millibars and winds speeds clocked in at 195 mph, which puts her far above any known Super Typhoon there.
 Bopha couldn't match that, and he was a Category 5 Super Typhoon at Landfall in 2012 over 400 miles south of Tacloban.

 Haiyan killed an estimated 6,200 people and left almost $4 billion in Damages.
 In 2014, During the Pilger, Nebraska Outbreak, the second witnessing of the Twin Tornadoes came to fruition, and storm chasers caught the Twin EF4 Tornadoes striking Pilger, Nebraska.
 No loss of life was reported.
-In 2015, after years of drought in Texas, the state finally received a lot of rain, and too much fell into one place.
+In 2015, after years of drought in Texas, the state finally received a lot of rain, but too much fell into one place.
 There were several flood events.
 Then the rains stopped in Texas, and Texas was back to having a drought.
 During the Developing El Niño, I saw something on TV that no one has seen on TV, and that was rain on the Atacama Desert.
-14-years worth of rain in one location, even though only 0.96 inches of rain fell in the Atacama Desert, this location almost never gets rainfall due to the Andes blocking the easterly winds from the Amazon and the cold current off of South America, and I was shocked.
+14 years' worth of rain in one location, even though only 0.96 inches of rain fell in the Atacama Desert, this location almost never gets rainfall due to the Andes blocking the easterly winds from the Amazon and the cold current off of South America, and I was shocked.

 Also, Hurricane Joaquin and the damage it did to the Bahamas, but also to South Carolina.
 I also saw what appeared to me was a discrepancy, but it soon became true.
 I woke up one morning and discovered that Hurricane Patricia had winds of 200 mph, which was impossible, but I feared that this may happen (on the revision, they scaled it up to an impossible 215 mph and a pressure of 872 millibars).
 In 2016, I saw many flood events take place, from Texas all the way through Louisiana and Florida.